MarcelFerrari/PandaSQLite/README.md

-# PandasDB
+# PandaSQLite

-PandasDB is a lightweight wrapper library that combines the power of SQLite databases with the ease of use of Python numerical libraries like pandas, numpy, scipy, etc. This library allows you to store and manage data using a modern SQLite database, while still being able to use query results seamlessly in python.
+PandaSQLite is a lightweight wrapper library that combines the power of SQLite databases with the ease of use of Python numerical libraries like pandas, numpy, scipy, etc. This library allows you to store and manage data using a modern SQLite database, while still being able to use query results seamlessly in python.

-## Why bother with PandasDB?
+## Why bother with PandaSQLite?

 ### Features
 - Fast and reliable data storage and management.